walterfreeman/phy211/index.md

 Welcome to Physics 211!
 This website contains everything you'll need for our class; Blackboard will only be used to post grades.

-Here's the <a href="jan25.opus">audio recording from Tuesday's class</a> in case anyone missed it.
-But you don't need to listen; see my email Tuesday evening for details.

 ### Slides for current class

 <a href="slides/lec2/lecture2.pdf">The beginning: free fall</a>